nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 1. Procure an STM32F103C8T6, sometimes called a "Blue Pill".
 2. After downloading the Git repo, navigate to the folder "01_Fast-Sin".
-2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler) and type `make BUILD={debug or release} TARGET=STM32F1` into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
+2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler: "-Og" in the case of a "debug" build and "-O2" in the case of a release build) and type `make BUILD={debug or release} TARGET=STM32F1` into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
 E.g.:
 ```
 $ make BUILD=debug TARGET=STM32F1
 ```